 Wait a minute.
-This one (which is available from Amazon UK for £15.88 or you can get it from Amazon US for $21.99) is surprisingly solid when I get it out of the packet.
+This one (from banggood for £14.79.) is surprisingly solid when I get it out of the packet.
 There’s none of that wobbly badly-made nonsense that you get from a lot of selfie sticks out there.
 You’ve probably seen them – the “stick” tends to bend a bit under the weight and the bracket holding the phone.
 None of that here.
 It’s rock solid and really well built, it really is.

 Let’s start with the actual selfie stick part, and the cradle which holds your phone is initially folded down to wrap itself around the main shaft.
 You unfold this easily, then pull the top section up to size it to your phone.
 This part is really easy, and the cushioned finish gives it a soft and grippy feel so that your phone is protected and held tightly.
 It’s kept in place by a spring which holds your device firmly, and it can be rotated and twisted around in a brilliantly secure and solid fashion.
 It’ll cope with a phone which is between 5.5cm and 8.5cm wide.

 All of this, hopefully, is shown in the video below.
 You fix the phone in place with a small knob on the side.
 After you’ve twisted your knob, you’re free to extend your pole out and fire away.